IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 Advanced Search fields:

 Citation Metadata:

--  Title - Full title by which the dataset is known.
+-Title: Full title by which the dataset is known.
--  Author - The author's Family Name, Given Name or the name of the organization responsible for this dataset.
+-Author: The author's Family Name, Given Name or the name of the organization responsible for this dataset.
--  Author Affiliation - The organization with which the author is affiliated.
+-Author Affiliation: The organization with which the author is affiliated.
--  Description - A summary describing the purpose, nature, and scope of the dataset.
+-Description: A summary describing the purpose, nature, and scope of the dataset.
--  Keyword - Free-form text that describe important aspects of the dataset.
+-Keyword: Free-form text that describe important aspects of the dataset.
--  Subject - Domain-specific Subjects that are relevant to the Dataset.
+-Subject: Domain-specific Subjects that are relevant to the Dataset.
--  Contributor Name - The organization or person responsible for either collecting, managing, distributing, or otherwise contributing in some form to the development of the resource.
+-Contributor Name: The organization or person responsible for either collecting, managing, distributing, or otherwise contributing in some form to the development of the resource.
--  Production Date - Date when the data collection/other material(s) were produced (not distributed, released or archived).
+-Production Date: Date when the data collection/other material(s) were produced (not distributed, released or archived).

 Social Science and Humanities Metadata:
 -  Topic Classification - The classification field indicates the broad important topic(s) and subjects that the data cover.
 Library of Congress subject terms may be used here.